EnnyTee2/alx-backend-user-data/0x02-Session_authentication/README.md

-# 0x02.
-Session authentication
+# 0x01.
+Basic authentication

-## Learning Objectives
-* What authentication means
-* What session authentication means
-* What Cookies are
-* How to send Cookies
-* How to parse Cookies
+In this project, I learned what the authentication process means and implemented a Basic Authentication on a simple API.